AppforallHQ/a3mess/README.md

 A3mess (pronounce as `A se mess`) is SMS delivery handler.
-Using [Magfa](http://messging.magfa.com) as messaging service provider, A3mess will provide you a RESTful API which abstracts Magfa's webservices and provide you a request queue that checks delivery status for each message and retries to resend it in case of failure.
+Using [Magfa](http://messging.magfa.com) as messaging service provider, A3mess will provide you a RESTful API which abstracts Magfa's webservices and provides you a request queue that checks delivery status for each message and retries to resend it in case of failure.